guidoism/tome/index.md

 This format represents a typeset document, like a book (scanned or not), article, or blog post.
-It is meant as a replacement for **HTML/CSS** and **PDF** for those contexts.

-Neither of these formats are optimized for this overwhelmingly common use-case.
+It is meant as a replacement for **HTML/CSS** and **PDF** for for browsing the internet and reading -- Neither of these formats are optimized for this overwhelmingly common use-case.

 **HTML/CSS** -- So complex that only a few layout engines exist and noboby could imagine trying to write one from scratch.
 The complexities of layout are forced